 Associate Professor of Mathematics & Statistical Science

-Wu is an M.D./Ph.D. who earned her Ph.D. in Mathematics from Princeton University under the guidance of mathematician Ingrid Daubechies, and her M.D. from the National Yang-Ming University in Taiwan.
-Her research interests range from mathematical study to data analysis with a focus on analyzing big/massive datasets by applying proper mathematical tools/theorems.
-Her main field of application field is medicine where she works on the following problems: anesthesia/sedation/sleep analysis based on different physiological signals, breathing/heart rate variation analysis and coupling effect, weaning prediction, ECG waveform analysis like fetal ECG analysis and f-wave analysis, seasonality analysis of diseases, etc.
+Wu is an M.D./Ph.D. who earned his Ph.D. in Mathematics from Princeton University under the guidance of mathematician Ingrid Daubechies, and his M.D. from the National Yang-Ming University in Taiwan.
+His research interests range from mathematical study to data analysis with a focus on analyzing big/massive datasets by applying proper mathematical tools/theorems.
+His main field of application field is medicine where he works on the following problems: anesthesia/sedation/sleep analysis based on different physiological signals, breathing/heart rate variation analysis and coupling effect, weaning prediction, ECG waveform analysis like fetal ECG analysis and f-wave analysis, seasonality analysis of diseases, etc.